KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 - There is the possibility of working only on the desired bands of Swift/BAT.
 - Specific events can be searched for and highlighted on the display.

-**Notelgorithms such as t-SNE visualization maps are very sensitive to any change in the perplexity and learning rate parameters.
+## **Note: Algorithms such as t-SNE visualization maps are very sensitive to any change in the perplexity and learning rate parameters.
 Therefore, as is the case when using any of these visualization techniques derived from machine learning, care must be taken in the correct interpretation of the data.

 # Acknowledgements